jafingerhut/osx-spotlight-test/doc/README-test-sequence.md

 this group of tests.

-The results reported below use the same test sequence as those above, with the one difference that every time I ran 'mdimport -d1 foo.docx' in a Terminal, the mdimporter that was reported as used was this one:
+The results reported below use the same test sequence as those above, with the one difference that every time I ran `mdimport -d1 foo.docx` in a Terminal, the mdimporter that was reported as used was this one:

     /Library/Spotlight/Microsoft Office.mdimporter